Eurovision 2026 Semi-Final 1 vs 2: Who's In Which & the Qualifier Shape

 Tougher for top-end competition (winning the semi)?
 Semi-Final 1.
 Four of the outright Eurovision favorites — Finland, Greece, Sweden, Israel — are all in SF1.
 Whoever wins this semi is a proper statement.

 Tougher for the bubble fight (just getting through)?
 Also Semi-Final 1.
-Portugal (52%), Poland (47%), Estonia (40%), and Belgium (39%) are all realistically fighting for what is effectively two open spots.
+Portugal (51%), Estonia (47%), Poland (46%), and Belgium (39%) are all realistically fighting around the cut line.
 Any of them can sneak through on a strong jury vote, and any can get knocked out by a rehearsal wobble.

 Deeper overall?
 Semi-Final 2.
-With seven acts priced 70–91% after the three locks, SF2 looks more like a conveyor belt than a battlefield — fewer scary underdogs, but also fewer easy kills.
+With six acts priced 76–91% after the three locks, SF2 looks more like a conveyor belt than a battlefield — fewer scary underdogs, but also fewer easy kills.

 In short: SF1 is top-heavy and volatile.
 SF2 is broad and orderly.
 If you're betting on "Country X misses the final" shocks, SF1 is where you shop.
 If you're betting on outright qualification favorites holding, SF2 is the safer board.